y0m0/CV/README.md

 **System Administrator, Web Runner** *Turin, Italy*
 *2011*
-Sys Admin and Instructor for an open source based internet point part of a town founded project, aiming to give access to technology for citizens that can't afford it
+- Sys Admin and Instructor for open source based internet point
+- Aiming to give access to technology for citizens that can't afford it

 **On site IT Technician, One Click** *Turin, Italy*
 *2007 - 2011*
-On site support for several international companies like HP Italy, ENI, Wincor Nixdorf, etc.
+- On site support for several international companies like HP Italy, ENI, Wincor Nixdorf, etc.
-Hardware & software support and repair
+- Hardware & software support and repair
-Installation, configuration and maintenance of networking solutions (cisco, juniper)
+- Installation, configuration and maintenance of networking solutions (cisco, juniper)

 **Co-Founder, Infratronic** *Turin, Italy*
 *2010*
-Hardware refurbishing E-Commerce in collaboration with the city electronic waste recycling sites
+- Hardware refurbishing E-Commerce in collaboration with the city electronic waste recycling sites

 **Rigger / Scaffolder, Show Building** *Europe*
 *2004 - 2007*
-Installation of sound and lighting solutions
+- Installation of sound and lighting solutions
-Building of temporary structures for concerts and big events
+- Building of temporary structures for concerts and big events

 ## Interests
  - Building, Fixing, and breaking things